 On January 27, 2021, the Corporation announced the filing of the independent Garrison preliminary economic assessment.
-The report, titled "NI 43-101 Technical Report and Preliminary Economic Assessment of the Garrison Project", dated January 27, 2021 (with an effective date of November 25, 2020), was prepared by Ausenco with the assistance of Moose Mountain Technical Services in accordance with NI 43-101.
+The report, titled "NI 43-101 Technical Report and Preliminary Economic Assessment of the Garrison Project", dated January 27, 2021 (with an effective date of November 25, 2020), was prepared by Ausenco Engineering Canada Inc. ("Ausenco") with the assistance of Moose Mountain Technical Services in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").

-On February 24, 2021, the Corporation announced the completion of its previously announced sale of Northern Gold, a wholly-owned subsidiary of the Corporation, to Moneta Porcupine Mines Inc. (now Moneta Gold Inc.) in exchange for 149,507,273 Moneta Porcupine Mines Inc. shares (the "Moneta Transaction").
-The Moneta Transaction was completed pursuant to a share purchase agreement dated January 13, 2021, as amended, between the Corporation and Moneta Porcupine Mines Inc. Northern Gold owns 100% of the Golden Bear assets, including the Garrison gold project, in the Kirkland Lake district of the Timmins gold mining camp in Ontario, Canada.
-The Garrison gold project is located adjacent to the Golden Highway Project.
-In connection with the Moneta Transaction, the Corporation entered into an investor rights agreement with Moneta Porcupine Mines Inc.
+On February 24, 2021, as part of the sale of its wholly owned subsidiary, Northern Gold Mining Inc. ("Northern Gold"), the Corporation acquired 149,507,273 pre-consolidation common shares of Moneta Gold Inc. (formerly Moneta Porcupine Mines Inc.) ("Moneta").
+On August 24, 2021, Moneta completed a consolidation of its issued and outstanding common shares at a ratio of six pre-consolidation common shares to one post-consolidation common share.
+On February 6, 2024 Moneta Gold and Nighthawk Gold completed an at the market merger, along with a consolidation of its issued and outstanding common shares at a ratio of two pre-consolidation common shares to one post-consolidation common shares to one post-consolidation common share (now named STLLR Gold Inc.) ("STLLR") adjusting O3 Minings holdings to 12,458,939 common shares of STLLR (the "STLLR Transaction"), representing approximately 12% of the number of issued and outstanding shares of STLLR.
+The STLLR Transaction was completed pursuant to a share purchase agreement dated January 13, 2021, as amended, between the Corporation and STLLR.
+Northern Gold owns 100% of the Golden Bear assets, including the Garrison gold project, in the Kirkland Lake district of the Timmins gold mining camp in Ontario, Canada.
+The Garrison gold project is located adjacent to the Golden Highway project.
+In connection with the STLLR Transaction, the Corporation entered into an investor rights agreement with STLLR.

-On February 25, 2021, the Corporation completed its previously announced "bought deal" brokered private placement of an aggregate of 7,709,300 flow-through shares of the Corporation at a price of C\$4.54 per flow-through share for total proceeds of approximately C\$35,000,000, including the exercise in full of the underwriters' option (the "February 2021 Offering").
+On February 25, 2021, the Corporation completed its previously announced "bought deal" brokered private placement of an aggregate of 7,709,300 flow-through shares of the Corporation at a price of C\$4.54 per flow-through share for total proceeds of approximately C\$35,000,000, including the exercise in full of the underwriters' option.

-On April 14, 2021, the Corporation announced that it had sold its Kinebik Gold Project located between the towns of Matagami and Lebel-sur-Quévillon, in northern Québec, to NewOrigin Gold Corp. (formerly Tri Origin Exploration Ltd.).
-Under the terms of the agreement, O3 Mining received 2,700,000 common shares of NewOrigin Gold Corp.
+On April 14, 2021, the Corporation announced that it had sold its Kinebik Gold Project located between the towns of Matagami and Lebel-sur-Quévillon, in northern Québec, to NewOrigin Gold Corp. (formerly Tri Origin Exploration Ltd.) ("NewOrigin").
+Under the terms of the agreement, O3 Mining received 2,700,000 common shares of NewOrigin.